antmd/MailPluginManager/README.markdown

 The rest are all optional, but recommended:

+		MPCMaxCrashReportsToSend
 		MPCPluginUsesMailPluginManager
 		MPCSupplementalSparkleFeedParameters

+The `MPCMaxCrashReportsToSend` key allows you to indicate a maximum of crash reports that you want to send in any one session.
+This allows you to manage your server storage better. **_The default value is 20_**.

 The `MPCPluginUsesMailPluginManager` key identifies your plugin as one that is aware of MPM and MPT and is used during an install to ensure that another uninstaller doesn't remove the apps when you depend on them.

 The `MPCSupplementalSparkleFeedParameters` key allows you to add an array of other keys within your `info.plist` file that are to be sent as Sparkel feed parameters for the anonymous data.